suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 technique offers robustness and better performance.

 For this purpose, ciphers without integrity protection are used to encrypt the firmware image.
 Integrity protection of the firmware image MUST be provided and the suit-parameter-image-digest, defined in Section 8.4.8.6 of
 {{I-D.ietf-suit-manifest}}, MUST be used.

-{{I-D.ietf-cose-aes-ctr-and-cbc}} registers AES Counter (AES-CTR) mode and AES Cipher Block Chaining (AES-CBC) ciphers that do not offer integrity protection.
+{{RFC9459}} registers AES Counter (AES-CTR) mode and AES Cipher Block Chaining (AES-CBC) ciphers that do not offer integrity protection.
 These ciphers are useful for use cases that require firmware encryption on IoT devices.
 For many other use cases where software packages, configuration information or personalization data need to be encrypted, the use of Authenticated Encryption with Associated Data (AEAD) ciphers is RECOMMENDED.

 The following sub-sections provide further information about the initialization vector (IV) selection for use with AES-CBC and AES-CTR in the firmware encryption context.
 An